downvoteit/java-algorithms/README.md

 ## Purpose

-- Learn and prepare for algorithm interviews using Java
+- Learn and prepare for algorithm interviews using Java (or SQL)

 ## Learning resources